MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-prepare-datasets-for-automl-images.md

 - Object detection (bounding box)
 - Instance segmentation (polygon)

-If you already labeled data you want to use, you can export your labeled data as an Azure Machine Learning Dataset and access the dataset under the **Datasets** tab in Azure Machine Learning studio.
+If you already have labeled data to use, export that labeled data as an Azure Machine Learning Dataset and access the dataset under the **Datasets** tab in Azure Machine Learning studio.
 You can pass this exported dataset as an input using `azureml:<tabulardataset_name>:<version>` format.
 For more information, see [Export the labels](how-to-manage-labeling-projects.md#export-the-labels).

 Here's an example of how to pass existing dataset as input for training computer vision models.